truelyyours/RTFD/htb/Strutted/Solution - todo.md

 However, we cannot access the file directly at `/uploads/[date]/[filename]`.
 As per the code, it actually provides us with a sharable link at endpoint `/s`.
 But that link simply tries to render the file as an image (PNG in our case).
 We want the browser to process the file.
 ![[Pasted image 20250905181824.png]]

+As this is java application, we store our file as `temp.jsp`.